-^{10.6} Physical Activity in School:
+10.6 Physical activity in school

-- Your participation in vigorous exercise during physical education classes and other active parts of the school day (e.g., recess, lunch break, after-school activities) can be associated with slight disturbances in blood glucose concentrations. - You may fully participate in physical education classes and team sports provided that there is good communication and collaboration between you, your healthcare provider and parents, the school nurse, the physical education instructor or team coach. - A diabetes care plan provided by you/your parents should be in place & shall include specific instructions for teachers, instructors, and coaches.
+- Your participation in vigorous exercise during physical education classes and other active parts of the school day (e.g. recess, lunch break, after-school activities) can be associated with slight disturbances in blood glucose concentrations. - You may fully participate in physical education classes and team sports provided that there is good communication and collaboration between you, your healthcare provider and parents, the school nurse, the physical education instructor or team coach. - A diabetes care plan provided by you/your doctor should be in place & shall include specific instructions for teachers, instructors and coaches.

-10.7 Your Dietician / Nutritionist:
+10.7 Your dietitian/nutritionist